NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 erode pixels at the boundary (those tend to be less reliable).
 Alternatively, holes can be filled with ``dem_mosaic``.

-The tool used for map-projecting the images is called ``mapproject`` (:numref:`mapproject`).
-It is very important to specify correctly the output resolution (the ``--tr`` option for ``mapproject``) when creating map-projected images.
+The tool used for mapprojecting the images is called ``mapproject`` (:numref:`mapproject`).
+It is very important to specify correctly the output resolution (the ``--tr`` option for ``mapproject``) when creating mapprojected images.
 For example, if the input images are about 1 meter/pixel, the same number should be used in ``mapproject`` (if the desired projection is in degrees, this value should be converted to degrees).
 If the output resolution is not correct, there will be artifacts in the stereo results.

 Some experimentation on a small area may be necessary to obtain the best results.
-Once images are map-projected, they can be cropped to a small shared region using ``gdal_translate -projwin`` and then stereo with these clips can be invoked.
+Once images are mapprojected, they can be cropped to a small shared region using ``gdal_translate -projwin`` and then stereo with these clips can be invoked.